 I appreciate how director Tom DeSimone doesn’t really play too many games with his audience.
 While he is a fan of jump scares and frights here and there, he also holds true with a very straight forward narrative, and an actual resolution.
 The End is the end.
 Or is it?
 Yes.
 It is.

-The Rundown: I hope a great movie company like Shout! or Arrow bring us a wonderful Special Edition soon, since “Hell Night” is overdue for a Deluxe Edition that can expose new audiences to what is a bonafide creepy and spooky horror survival tale.
+I hope a great movie company like Shout! or Arrow bring us a wonderful Special Edition soon, since “Hell Night” is overdue for a Deluxe Edition that can expose new audiences to what is a bonafide creepy and spooky horror survival tale.
 It’s short, simple, and remarkably eerie, with a Gothic horror tone that fits just right.